ArchipelagoMW/Archipelago/docs/network protocol.md

 | item_name_groups_{game_name}  | dict\[str, list\[str\]\] | item_name_groups belonging to the requested game. |

 ### Set
 Used to write data to the server's data storage, that data can then be shared across worlds or just saved for later.
-Values for keys in the data storage can be retrieved with a [Get](#Get) package, or monitored with a [SetNotify](#SetNotify) package.
+Values for keys in the data storage can be retrieved with a [Get](#Get) packet, or monitored with a [SetNotify](#SetNotify) packet.
 Keys that start with `_read_` cannot be set.
 #### Arguments
 | Name       | Type                                                  | Notes                                                                                                                  |